daninoks/tasks/task2/README.md

 ### Usage:
 > This program synchronizes two folders: source and replica.
-> The program should maintain a full, identical copy of destination folder at replica folder.
+> The program maintain a full, identical copy of destination folder at replica folder:

-> Core parameters can be passed directly from terminal.
+> - Synchronization is one-way (source->replica).
+> - Synchronization performs periodically.
+> - File creation/copying/removal operations logging to a file and to the console output.
+> - Folder paths, synchronization interval and log file path provided using the command line arguments.

 Script can be run with defaults:
 ```